GodotMisogi/johnny/content/post/panel-methods/index.md

     - Mathematics
 ---

+#### References

+1. Drela, Mark. _Flight Vehicle Aerodynamics_.
+The MIT Press, 2014.
+2. Drela, Mark and Giles, M. B. _Viscous-Inviscid Analysis of Transonic and Low Reynolds Number Airfoils_.
+AIAA Journal, 1986.
+3. Katz, Joseph and Plotkin, Allen. _Low-Speed Aerodynamics - 2nd Edition._ Cambridge University Press, 2001.

 # Viscous-Inviscid Panel Methods

-Physics: Steady, inviscid, incompressible flow.

-Panel methods are special cases of general boundary element methods, in which the solution of some PDE on a volume is reduced to the specification on a surface.
+Boundary element methods express the solution of some PDE on a volume by reducing it to the specification on a surface.
+Panel methods in aerodynamics are special cases of such expressions, in which the governing equation is Laplace's equation in a uniform flow in the case of a steady, inviscid, incompressible fluid.

 <!-- ## Channel Flow